suyinwb/School_District_Analysis/README.md

 **Resource:** Python 3.7, Anaconda, Jupyter Notebook

 1. Change Thomas High School 9th graders reading & math scores to NaN so we do not calculate any scores for Thomas High School 9th graders.
-2. Recalculate the scores for Thomas High School by only calculating the scores for 10th to 12th graders.
+2. Recalculate the different scores for Thomas High School by only calculating the scores for 10th to 12th graders.
+3. Make sure to keep Thomas High School total students (9th to 12th) for budget analysis.

 After we've cleaned up the student data above, recalculate for:
 * School district analysis